fidelio33b/menba/INSTALL.md

 CELERY_TASK_TIME_LIMIT = 30 * 60
 ```

+Note 1: adapt `ALLOWED_HOSTS` directive with the ip/fqdn corresponding to your server.

-Note: email sending will only work with a correct configuration !
+Note 2: email sending will only work with a correct configuration !

 #### wsgi.py